dkarmalita/jest-puppeteer-setup/README.md

 ## Mocking API

 First of all, we need to prepare some API mock - an array of requests accompanying its responses data.
-Each entry of the mock has to have several fields to identify the mocking request: `host`, `pathname`, `method`.
+Each mock record must have multiple fields to identify the request uniquely.
+Usually, it'll be: `host`, `pathname`,  and `method`.
+But you are free to add all of the fields you need and use them respectively during comparison in the `onGetResponse` handler (see below).

-And `response` within all of the data necessary to respond to this request:
+Also, each mock request must have the `response` field within all of the data necessary to respond to this request:

 * `status` field within the numerical response status value
 * `body` field - a stringified payload object